Chloride Balance Disorders

 Chloride participates in fluid distribution and acid-base chemistry and is frequently coupled with sodium-related processes.
 Because of this coupling, chloride out-of-range values often reflect broader disturbances rather than a standalone defect.

-Hyperchloremia can occur when water loss exceeds sodium and chloride losses and may appear with acid-base disorders.
-Hypochloremia is commonly linked to gastric losses (vomiting, nasogastric suction), loop diuretic use, or malnutrition.
+Hyperchloremia can occur with fluid loss, high sodium intake, high normal-saline exposure, corticosteroid use, and acid-base disorders (especially metabolic acidosis).
+Hypochloremia is commonly linked to gastric losses (vomiting, nasogastric suction), loop diuretic use, dilutional overload states, low sodium intake, or metabolic alkalosis.
 Clinical presentation is generally dominated by the underlying disorder.

 Classification

-• Hyperchloremia: Serum chloride above 106 mEq/L, often associated with dehydration or acid-base disturbance patterns.
+• Hyperchloremia: Serum chloride above 106 mEq/L, commonly associated with bicarbonate loss (for example prolonged diarrhea) or carbonic anhydrase inhibition (for example acetazolamide).

-• Hypochloremia: Serum chloride below 96 mEq/L, commonly associated with gastric losses, loop diuretics, or nutritional depletion.
+• Hypochloremia: Serum chloride below 96 mEq/L, commonly associated with dilutional states (SIADH or heart failure), gastric losses, or loop diuretics.

 Nursing Assessment